ebikatsudon/VTubeStudio/Item-System.md

 ## Loading Items into the Scene

+**Note:** If you want to learn how to use hotkeys to spawn items, check out [this](https://github.com/DenchiSoft/VTubeStudio/wiki/Item-Scenes-and-Item-Hotkeys) page.

 You can import your own props ("items" or "assets") directly into the scene and even attach them to your Live2D model.

 Items are read from the **"Items" folder next to your "Live2DModels" folder**.
 VTube Studio comes with a few items included, but you can add your own by putting PNGs into that folder.